aiven/devportal/docs/platform/howto/create-vpc-peering.rst

 Once you have created the VPC, Aiven automatically sets it up and updates the status in the **VPC** view of the web console.

 When you create a new service, you can then place it in the VPC.
-The **VPC** tab in the *Select Service Cloud Region* section lists the available VPCs.
+The **VPC** tab in the *Select Service Cloud Region* section lists the available VPC.
 This also allows you to migrate a service to or from a VPC.

    .. note::
        Depending on the cloud provider that you selected for the VPC connection, you also have to accept a VPC peering connection request or set up a corresponding VPC peering connection to Aiven.